nipunasahanmahaliyana/IMS_EarlyLeave/README.md

 - Multi-language support for global users.

 ## Contributing
 - Contributions are welcome!
-Fork the repository, Commit your changes, and push.
+Fork the repository and submit a pull request.

 ## Contact
 - For any questions or feedback, feel free to reach out: